 The final concert: tuning the celestial harp 🎺

-They say there is a band forming in heaven, and Josep Sendra must already be correcting the tuning of the cherubs.
-As perfectionistic as he was, surely the heavenly choir is receiving instructions to speed up the tempo on the hallelujahs.
-Meanwhile, down here we are left without his baton, but with the certainty that, if there is an eternal rehearsal, he will be the conductor who allows no seraph to sing out of tune.
+They say there's a band forming in heaven, and Josep Sendra must already be correcting the tuning of the cherubs.
+As perfectionist as he was, the heavenly choir is surely receiving instructions to speed up the tempo on the hallelujahs.
+Meanwhile, down here we are left without his baton, but with the certainty that, if there is an eternal rehearsal, he will be the conductor who won't allow even a seraph to sing out of tune.